isomerpages/moe-anchorgreenpri/_resources/Notification: Change of SCC.md

 In accordance with the government’s financial protocol and guidelines, the school has appointed Little Professors Learning Centre Pte Ltd as the new SCC operator from 1 January 2025.

-For any queries, please contact Little Professors at 81574130 or email: anchorgreen@littleprofessors.com.sg
+For any queries, please contact Little Professors at 81574130 or email: <a href="mailto:anchorgreen@littleprofessors.com.sg">anchorgreen@littleprofessors.com.sg</a>